Dr. Natasha P. Russell (DVM)

 As a kid, she was always busy “saving” abandoned dogs, cats, mice and even insects.
 She was captivated by the book Jonathan Livingston Seagull, the movie Lady and the Tramp, and she always stayed up past her bedtime to watch Saturday Night Live.
 She supports Pluto as a planet, pizza as a food group, and Clifford the Big Red Dog as educational television.
 Natasha’s current passions include: ideas for sustainable economies, balanced development focused on preservation and conservation of ecosystems, thought leadership, helping people and their animal families, volunteering in the community and tango dancing.
 When not buried under journal article readings, she also enjoys fulfilling her inner-foodie.

 In May 2019, Natasha became President of the Edmonton’s Association of Small Animal Veterinarians (EASAV).
-You can also catch her “Ask a Vet” column in the Country Asides newspaper, live on-air on 630 CHED’s radio show PET TALK, speaking at major pet events, or volunteering with Alberta Helping Animals Society.
+You can also catch her “Ask a Vet” column in the Country Asides newspaper, live on-air on 630 CHED’s radio show PET TALK, speaking at major pet events, or volunteering with various animal charities.

 Tonjra Sutherland, Practice Manager (PM)